hclsampleapps/kandy-cpaas2-sample-reactnative-ios/README.md

 # kandy-cpaas2-sample-reactnative-ios
-ReactNative based communication app is used to create communication channel between two users via Voice/Video APIs
+ReactNative based communication app is used to create communication channel between two users.

 ## Introduction
 Sample app made using CPaaS2 APIs to make these modules

 - [x] Login
 - [x] SMS
+- [x] Chat

 ## Installation
 Instructions to install the .ipa on iPhone using Xcode